KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 Note that the *Profiles layer* is not yet code generated but this is in the roadmap.

 ## Future Work:
-  - [GPUInfo.org](https://gpuinfo.org/) will allow downloading profiles files for any Vulkan drivers report.
+  - [GPUInfo.org](https://gpuinfo.org/) will allow downloading profiles JSON files for any Vulkan drivers report.
   - [`vulkaninfo`](https://vulkan.lunarg.com/doc/view/latest/windows/vulkaninfo.html) will allow generating profiles files.
   - The [Khronos Vulkan-Samples](https://github.com/KhronosGroup/Vulkan-Samples) repository will include a sample that use the *Vulkan Profiles API Library*.